Does Organic Pest Control gardening sound like an unattainable dream?

 Organic pest control means creating healthy soil, using companion planting, learning what the good bugs and bad bugs are and attracting predatory ones.

 I’ve also listed some naturally homemade pesticides here.

-Tips for Organic Pest Management
+Tips for Organic Pest Control

 Here are some general tips for using an organic approach to managing pests in your garden.